TRPMAN/DevOps-1/README.md

 Welcome to the Linux section of my Devops-1 learning journey! 🚀

-This branch is where I document some useful Linux commands that I’ve been learning.
+This branch is where I document some useful Linux commands that I’ve been learning

 ## 📚 Topics Covered